 - Women using CHC should be advised about reducing periods of immobility during travel.

 CHC use at high altitude

-- Women trekking to high altitudes (above 4500 m or 14,500 feet) for periods or more than 1 week may be advised to consider switching to a safer alternative contraceptive method
+- Women trekking to high altitudes (above 4500 m or 14,500 ft) for periods of more than 1 week may be advised to consider switching to a safer alternative contraceptive method.

 Surgery/periods of immobilisation